Salty Cowboy Tequileria

 Walk east along Zionsville's Oak Street and the brick storefronts give way to a string of independent restaurants that collectively define what dining in this Indianapolis suburb actually looks like on a Tuesday night.
 The town's culinary character skews toward polished American fare and European-leaning kitchens.
 Against that backdrop, a tequileria sits as something of an anomaly, and Salty Cowboy Tequileria at 55 E Oak St plants its flag exactly there: a bar-forward concept organised around agave spirits at a time when American consumers have made tequila and mezcal the fastest-growing spirits category in the country.

-Get Exclusive Access →What Tequilerías Mean in the American Midwest
+What Tequilerías Mean in the American Midwest

 Zionsville diners already have options across multiple registers.
 Auberge handles the French-leaning fine dining end of the market.
 Good Omen and Stone Creek - Zionsville cover the upscale American casual tier.
 Verde - Flavors of Mexico addresses Mexican-leaning cuisine directly, while Tipsy Mermaid Conch House and Cocktails competes more directly in the cocktail bar segment.
-Salty Cowboy's positioning within this peer set reads as bar-primary rather than restaurant-primary, which gives it a different function in a night out than any of the above.
+Salty Cowboy's positioning within this comparable set reads as bar-primary rather than restaurant-primary, which gives it a different function in a night out than any of the above.

 The Tequileria Format and What It Asks of a Diner